Overview

 Under the Adviser’s Code of Ethics, the Adviser and its managers, members, officers, and

-employees may invest personally in securities of the same classes as are purchased for
+employees may invest personally in securities of the same classes as are purchased for clients

-for clients.
+clients.
 If an issue is purchased or sold for clients and any of the Adviser, managers,

-members, officers, and employees on the same day purchase or sell the same security,
+members, officers, and employees on the same day purchase or sell the same security, either

-not deem appropriate to buy or sell for clients.
+deem appropriate to buy or sell for clients.

 Personal Trading